chapel-lang/chapel/doc/technotes/localeModels.rst

 characteristics.
 They may also be hierarchical, with parent locales containing one or more child sublocales within them.

-There are currently two locale models available, flat and NUMA.
+There are currently three locale models available, flat, NUMA, and KNL.
 The flat model is the default and maps closely to the view of locales implemented in the 1.7 release.
 The NUMA locale model maps sublocales to NUMA domains.
 The NUMA model is currently implemented at a prototype level.
 Performance has not yet been a focus in the NUMA locale model and will require additional effort in future releases.
 We expect to add more locale models in future releases.
+The KNL locale model provides access to on-chip high-bandwidth DRAM.

 -----------------------------------